 That was about parents and taking their help for current expenses.

 No one wants to end up in an old-age home.
-I have been there many times as we regularly donate a part of our family income for helping old people.
-And what I see there is unexplainable.
-One can only feel the pain of senior people when one visits these homes.
-My suggestion to readers is that atleast once, everyone should visit an old-age home.
+I have been there a few times as we regularly donate a part of our family income for helping old people.
+And what I have seen there is beyond words.
+One can only feel the pain of senior people when one visits such places.
+My suggestion to readers is that at least once, everyone should visit an old-age home.
 You will only realize what I mean when you are there.

 But coming back to our main discussion – if you are not preparing well for your retirement, then that is wrong on your part.
 Plain and simple.

-Helping your children is your responsibility.
-And so is helping your own older self in future when you are earning ‘0’ active income.
+But so is helping your own older self in future when you are earning ‘zero’ active income.
 There is absolutely no justification for not doing everything in your power to ensure that your retirement is comfortable.

-So to cut a long story short, if you think that your children are your retirement fund, then you are neither being fair to yourself, nor to your children.
+So to cut the long story short, if you think that your children are your retirement fund, then you are neither being fair to yourself nor to your children.
 And you need to do something about it urgently.
 And you need to do it now.